Why Slow Weight Loss Wins.

 "Plus, you have more energy to live life in the present, because you're not starving and focusing on food," says Mandel.
 "You're creating a healthy relationship with food."
 That's the key to lifelong success.

 Maintain a positive attitude

-All that said, Cindy, a subscriber to Weight Watchers Online, isn't exactly glad she loses weight slowly. "'Thankful' might be a better word for it," she says.
+All that said, Cindy, a Weight Watchers member, isn't exactly glad she loses weight slowly. "'Thankful' might be a better word for it," she says.
 "At least I'm losing and not gaining."

 Cindy has also held on during slow losses by maintaining a positive attitude: "I know this plan is something I can stick with for the rest of my life.
 It's definitely not a 'diet' that I'll go off for a long period of time.
 It's a lifetime commitment."